RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 We'll review the entry and if accepted merge the pull request to get your add-in listed.

 ### Policy
-We reserve the right to refuse admission of any submission.
+We reserve the right to refuse admission of any submission for any reason whatsoever.